JacobHearst/mp-crawl/README.md

 Note that this command will both log debug output to console, and log your configured level to your configured logfile

 As Mountain Project contains a rather impressive amount of areas and routes, expect this crawler to take several hours.
+I highly recommend using [Scrapy's built in job manager](https://docs.scrapy.org/en/latest/topics/jobs.html) so that you can stop the crawl without losing where you left off.
 By default the logging level is `INFO` the log file is `log.txt`.
 These values are configurable in `mp_scraper/settings.py`.
-For more information check [Scrapy's docs](https://docs.scrapy.org/en/latest/topics/settings.html#log-enabled)
+For more information on settings check [Scrapy's docs](https://docs.scrapy.org/en/latest/topics/settings.html#log-enabled)

 ## What if I don't want to use MongoDB?
 If MongoDB doesn't suit your needs, creating a new serialization pipeline is fairly trivial.
 I recommend looking at